Should you repair your old AC or replace it with a new air conditioning system?

 Did you know a compressor or condenser fan motor on the outdoor AC won’t even turn on if the capacitor is bad?

 Does that mean your $2000 compressor is bad?
 No. Actually a $210 dollar part can immediately replace your old capacitor and get you back up and running in no time.
-A quick check for proper refrigerant levels, amp draws and voltage to the motors and you are back in business my friend!
-Having a professional HVAC technician make this repair should only cost you parts and labor, but will definitely give you peace of mind that it is being done correctly.
+A quick check for proper refrigerant levels, amp draws and voltage to the motors and you are back in business, my friend!
+Having a professional HVAC technician make this repair should only cost you parts and labor, and will definitely give you peace of mind that’s it been done correctly.

-Remember the tech who told you about your bad compressor over the phone.
+Remember the tech who told you about your bad compressor over the phone?
 That’s a $2000 replacement.
 That company is clearly not in to earning your trust, just your business.
-Too many companies out there have so much overhead and high paid managers, they HAVE to sell replacement equipment.
+Too many companies out there have so much overhead and so many high paid managers, they HAVE to sell replacement equipment.
 They HAVE to get to you buy a new system.
 A trusted, ethical company is going to come out to your house, spend some time properly diagnosing your system and give you options.
-But only let them give you option if they have spent time properly diagnosing your system.
+But remember: you should only let them give you options if they’ve spent time properly diagnosing your system.

 Should I repair the air conditioning system, or replace it?

 That is the question you’ll be faced with when a major part breaks down someday.
 But let’s make sure it really is a major part.
-Maybe even get a second opinion from another company.
+You may even want to get a second opinion from another company.

 Air conditioning systems are designed to last 12-15 years without maintenance and 18 to 22 years with proper maintenance.
-If you find your 18 year old system needs repairs on it, and you’re asking yourself what to do, here is a good way to measure that decision.
-Do you want to put your money in the past and repair this AC and just put a band aid on it?
-Or do you want to put your money in the future towards a modern high-efficiency air conditioning system.
-If your repairs are above 500-700 dollars, that can be a tough decision.
+If you find your 18 year old system needs repairs and you’re asking yourself what to do, here’s a good way to measure that decision.
+Do you want to put your money in the past and repair this AC with a temporary solution?
+Or do you want to invest in a modern, high-efficiency air conditioning system?
+If your repairs total above $500-$700, that can be a tough decision.

-At Fox Family Heating and Air, we will never tell you what you should do because it’s your money and your budget, and you know where you are with your finances more than I do.
+At Fox Family Heating and Air, we will never tell you what you should do because it’s your money and your budget, and only you know where you are with your finances.
 We are an HVAC repair company first.
 We want to get you back up and running as soon as possible and we will always be that kind of company.

-However, if you want a real look at the “True Cost” of today’s air conditioner repair, think about this scenario:
+To get a real look at the true cost of today’s air conditioner repair, think about this scenario: